serabi/organized-glitter/README.md

 Organized Glitter is a modern web application for diamond painters!
 Allows for tracking projects, managing your "stash", and documenting progress.

 Currently built with React, TypeScript, and PocketBase.
-I'll be adding WordPress in to manage the feedback and changelogs in the future.

 ## Core Features